About the Award

 This award is a prestigious, non-monetary award in recognition of the dedication and leadership Dr. Dave Marshall demonstrated during his 18 years of consecutive service as the Dean of Education and President and Vice Chancellor of Nipissing University.
 Dr. Marshall’s tenure at Nipissing University is a reflection of his commitment to higher education, vision for the future, and leadership in external community service.
 These were all characteristics reflective of Dr. Marshall’s position at Nipissing University and are qualities embodied in the students chosen for this award.

 Dave Marshall Leadership Awards will be presented to students noted for their exceptional leadership within three categories: Academic, Campus and Community.

 Distribution of Awards: 8 Academic Awards, 12 Campus Awards, 5 Community Awards.

 To be nominated in the academic category, a student must have the potential to further pursue their area of study and possibly affect, or be involved with, cutting edge work that will result in the advancement of their discipline.
 The student must be engaged in research or some other activity that is exceptional and outside the normal expectations of their program.
 This research or activity should be able to increase people’s understanding of, or interest in, the discipline.
 The student may also balance their academic demands with other services to the local or university community.

-- Student must be full-time, beyond their first year of study, and in good academic standing with a minimum 70% average.
+- Nominee must be full-time, beyond their first year of study, and in good academic standing with a minimum of a 70% average

 To be nominated in the Campus category, a student must use their leadership to influence university affairs to create a sense of community on-campus.
 This student enhances the campus culture by encouraging others to become involved and attempts to improve the quality of life for all students.
 The student must be actively, and meaningfully, engaged in a club or student organization, student government, athletics, and/or student support services.